Update 11 February 2019: Amazfit Bip 2 can now be pre-ordered on GeekBuying. Read the full article on this link.

 Essential reading: Top fitness trackers and health gadgets

-The first generation device comes packed with features such as built-in GPS, a heart rate sensor and notifications.
+The original Amazfit Bip is a low cost smartwatch with an impressive feature-set.
+It came out in 2017 jam-packed with features such as built-in GPS, a heart rate sensor and notifications.
 In addition to keeping tabs on your activity 24/7 the gizmo also provides tracking of your runs, cycling and other sports with mapped routes, detailed stats and heart rate zones.

 But Bip’s claim to fame is its astonishing 30+ days of battery life, and that’s with an always on colour touch-screen!
 Choose the ‘minimal notification’ setting and battery life climbs to 45 days.
 Even with GPS switched you’ll get an impressive 22 hours of juice.